 Your cat may meow to get you to pay attention to them, especially if you’re engrossed in some other activity like watching television, reading, or working at a computer.
 If your cat spends much of the day alone, they may be more likely to meow for attention once their humans do come home.

 4. To Come In Or Out Of The House

 If your kitty spends time outside, they may meow to let you know they want to go out or come back into the house.
 Cat owners who decide to stop letting their cat go outside are likely in for some pretty tragic meowing at the door until the cat adjusts to their new reality.
-For their safety, it’s best that cats live indoors anyway so you can avoid dealing with this behavior by keeping your cat inside from the beginning.
+For their safety and the welfare of the rodents and birds, it’s best that cats live indoors anyway so you can avoid dealing with this behavior by keeping your cat inside from the beginning.